-Like many traditional food preparation techniques, cream cheese takes some forward planning.
-It requires a minimum 6-8 hours to drip.
-Overnight is perfect.
-When the water content (whey) is dripped out of yogurt you are left with cultured, creamy, white, delicious cheese.
+Like many traditional food preparation techniques, yogurt cream cheese takes some forward planning.
+It requires a minimum 6-8 hours to drip - overnight is perfect.
+You can strain yogurt in a nut bag, colander lined with cheese or muslin cloth or gather up the ends and hang it to drain.
+When the whey has dripped out of yogurt you are left with a delicious cultured, creamy, white, cheese.
 If you want a soft, spreadable consistency, keep the drip at the shorter end.
 The longer you leave it the drier it becomes.
 After 24 hours the cheese will be quite crumbly.
 Creamy, spreadable or crumbly, it is brimming with health-giving probiotic goodness.

-There are many uses for whey in a healing kitchen, so don’t throw it out.
+There are many uses for whey Save the whey that collects in the bowl; it’s filled with nutrients, can be used as a milk substitute in baked goods or smoothies.
 Pour it into a jar and store in the fridge.

 1. Spread your cloth on a clean surface or over a dinner plate (to catch the escaping whey) and spoon the yogurt onto the centre of the cloth.

 2. Draw up the four corners of the cloth and gently scrunch together to form a pouch.
 Whey may begin to drip through immediately.
 Do not squeeze as this blocks the cloth and slows down the natural separation and drip process.

 3. Use a rubber band to tie the cloth.